Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/09-react-native/README.md

 - and more...

 The example below provide a couple Components that you can add to a React-Native project.
-THese make use of the following React Native Components.
+These make use of the following React Native Components.

 - Fetch
 - View